 The TU College of Law features modern classrooms, a high-tech moot courtroom for legal practice, and a comprehensive law library for students, faculty and the local legal community.
-In 2018, TU Law was selected by preLaw Magazine the Best Law Buildings Honor Roll.
+In 2020, TU Law was selected by preLaw Magazine for the Best Law Buildings Honor Roll.

 The Mabee Legal Information Center (MLIC) houses three law journals, centers and certificate programs and a growing alumni organization and associated activities.
 The MLIC has an electronic classroom, compact shelving and access to electronic and alternative research sources.
 With a more than 400,000-volume collection and three professional librarians, National Jurist ranked the MLIC the 34th best law school library in the nation in 2012.
 The MLIC is a resource-rich and technologically advanced facility, giving students and the Tulsa legal community access to the highest standard in legal study and research.